-New River Construction, LLC v Nat'l Mgt & Preservation Svs, LLC, 324465 (July 21, 2015).
-COA, after considering totality of circumstances, held Circuit Court abused its discretion when it denied motion to set aside default judgment.
+New River Construction, LLC v Nat'l Mgmt & Preservation Svcs, LLC, 324465 (July 21, 2015).
+COA held Circuit Court abused discretion when it denied motion to set aside default judgment.
 Plaintiff is bound to arbitrate its breach of contract claim and defendant would have been entitled to summary disposition on these matters.